terminusdb/technical-blogs/blogs/terminusdb-10.1.0-the-mule.md

 # TerminusDB v10.1.0: The Mule

-We have recently released TerminusDB v10.1 which we have labelled The Mule.
-We have added a number of technical features, and performance enhancements, but most of these are all pieces on the way to realising our broader vision.
+We have recently released TerminusDB v10.1 which we have labeled The Mule.
+We have added a number of technical features, and performance enhancements, but most of these are all pieces on the way to realizing our broader vision.

 Our aim is to create a distributed database for knowledge graphs.
 One